High-resolution modeling of nonlinear Compton scattering in focused laser pulses: Formation Length

-In this case the position varying part of the phase is non-negligible since the formation length diverges for particular photon frequencies.
-In reality, the formation length diverges at the exact harmonic frequencies in the Non-Linear Compton spectrum.
-That the parameter $\eta$ suppresses the formation length is no surprise, since it is equivalent to the amount of transverse momentum the particle receives during one plane wave cycle.
-This means that for large $\eta$, particles will be bent outside the light cone breaking the coherence.
+where $\omega_l$ is the frequency of the plane wave background.
+In this case the position-varying part of the phase is non-negligible and there arises an interesting phenomenon that the formation length diverges exactly when the photon energy is equal to the harmonic frequencies of the nonlinear Compton spectrum.
+This indicates that finite-size effects, such as the finite duration of the pulse, must lead to modifications at these points in the spectrum.
+(Indeed when the QED probability in a finite plane wave was compared to numerical simulations using the LMA, the error was found to increase at these harmonic edges \cite{Blackburn:2021rqm}.)
+That the large values of the parameter $a_0$ suppresses the formation length is no surprise, since it is equivalent to the amount of transverse momentum the particle receives during one plane wave cycle.
+This means that for large $a_0$, particles will be bent outside the light cone breaking the coherence.

-An interesting phenomena occurs when the formation length diverges for a plane wave.
-For specific photon frequencies, the electron has not "decided" what photon to emit, even after an extremely long trajectory in the plane wave.